 Race to the Sky commemorates the Camp Rimini War Dog Reception and Training Center just outside Helena and has been since 1989.
-Dogs were used during World War II at Camp Rimini.

-The mission was to set up a training camp (one of only two such camps in the United States) so the soldiers could invade Norway.
-“They needed sled dogs that could navigate the snowy parts of Norway with equipment and to aid the soldiers.
-They also needed soldiers that knew how to train dogs and some that could speak fluent Norwegian.”
+In 1943, Montana’s Camp Rimini became the training ground for 800 sled dogs, 100 pack dogs, and about 125 soldiers.
+The mission was to set up a training camp for the invasion of Norway, one of only two such camps in the United States.
+They needed sled dogs that could navigate the snowy parts of Norway with equipment to aid the soldiers.
+They also needed soldiers that knew how to train dogs and some that could speak fluent Norwegian.

-The invasion to Norway was cancelled but the efforts of the dogs and soldiers were used in search and rescue operations.
+Nestled near the Continental Divide just a few miles from the capital city of Helena, it was the perfect place to train sled dogs, perform training maneuvers, and witness the harsh winters.
+The camp was in operation for almost a year and a half when the invasion of Norway was cancelled but the efforts of the dogs and soldiers were then used in search and rescue operations.
 They were sent to Newfoundland, Baffinland, Labrador, Greenland, and even Alaska to retrieve equipment and supplies from downed airplanes in remote areas.
 All tolled, they retrieved thousands of dollars worth of equipment for the U.S. Government and were a legend in dog mushing history.
 They also brought back soldiers, some alive and others were brought by for a proper burial by their families.

 Race to the Sky welcomes you to become a part of our team by volunteering your time, talents, or financially donating to the efforts of Montana Sled Dog, Inc. Please direct any questions either by e-mail to email@example.com or by calling 406-881-DOGS.
 We would love to talk to you about becoming a sponsor, volunteer, or race supporter.